Open Set Recognition For Music Genre Classification: Experimental Analysis

 \subsection{Implementation Details}

 As discussed in the previous section, we use transfer learning based on the CNN14 \cite{kong2020panns} architecture as the model backbone for the closed set classifier.
-In addition, the model weights are fine-tuned based on a task on the downstream GTZAN and FMA tasks.
+In addition, the model weights are fine-tuned based on a task on the AudioSet dataset.
 For each experiment, we set the maximum epoch to 50.
 We compare the model performance by freezing or not freezing the CNN14 model weights.
 Moreover, we also compare the model performance with and without mixup augmentations for closed set classifier training.
 We find that the best model performance achieved for the GTZAN dataset occurs when the pre-trained model weights are frozen, and without mixup augmentation.
 However, better closed set model accuracy is achieved by not freezing the model weights and including mixup augmentation in the FMA experiments.
 All experiments use the Adam optimizer with a learning rate of 0.0001.
-We preserve the model weights which have the minimum loss on the validation data until running the whole maximu epoch.

 For the OSR task, we use grid search for $\alpha \in [N/2, N]$ and $\eta$ ranges between 20 and 40 with increments of 5.
 The best model performances are presented in the next section.